aMarCruz/rollup-plugin-cleanup/README.md

-maxEmptyLines | `0` | Use a positive value or -1 to keep all the lines normalizeEols | `unix` | Allowed values: "unix", "mac", "win" sourceType | `'module'` | For the parser, change it to "script" if necessary. extensions | `['.js', '.jsx', '.tag']` | String or array of strings with extensions of files to process.
+maxEmptyLines | `0` | Use a positive value or -1 to keep all the lines normalizeEols | `unix` | Allowed values: "unix", "mac", "win" sourceType | `'module'` | For the parser, change it to "script" if necessary. include    | `''` | [minimatch](https://github.com/isaacs/minimatch) or array of minimatch patterns for paths to include in the process. exclude    | `''` | minimatch or array of minimatch patterns for paths to exclude in the process. extensions | `['.js', '.jsx', '.tag']` | String or array of strings with extensions of files to process.

 \* Source Map support is given through the rollup `sourceMap` option.